cscart/docs/en/user_guide/users/vendors/manage_vendor_plans.rst

      .. important::

-         When a vendor has a larger revenue than allowed by the plan, an email will be sent to notify the store owner about it.
-A vendor can still continue to work as usual, and it’s up to the store owner how to handle this situation.
+         When a vendor has a larger revenue than allowed by the plan, an email will be sent to notify the marketplace owner about it.
+A vendor can still continue to work as usual, and it’s up to the marketplace owner how to handle this situation.

    * **Vendor microstore**—tick the checkbox to allow vendors to have a microstore.
 It is a section of the store that includes only the products, categories, and filters of a specific vendor.
 The search in that section is also limited to the assets of a specific vendor.